subordinarycode/arpWho/README.md

 # Disclaimer
-ArpWho was designed to be used for ethical hacking and educational purposes only
+This script was designed to be used for ethical hacking and educational purposes only